levmert/Alpha-Vantage-Pandas/README.md

 * [Jupyter](https://jupyter.org/) - Software used to create code using Python

 ## Disclaimer
 This was made for educational purposes.
 It is not meant to be complex but was intended to test Python alongside the Pandas library.
+This was for the CIS 431 Design and Analysis course at Manhattan College.